-The Tour de Mont Blanc (TMB) is a demanding trek that passes through the Alps of three countries.
+The Tour du Mont Blanc (TMB) is a demanding trek that passes through the Alps of three countries.
 To walk beside towers of granite formed some 15 million years ago and to gaze down on valleys strewn with houses so small they seem to be plucked from a monopoly board, is to venture into another world.
 Preparing for this hike correctly will allow you to absorb the experience with minimal stress and worry.

 Get your docs in order

 Europe is friendly to tourists.
 All three countries visited on the tour belong to the Schengen Zone of the EU.
 Included here are the countries who do not need a visa to enter EU to enter the EU and those countries who do need a visa to enter EU.
 The list was taken from the EU Immigration Portal.
 During high season, you should make reservations at Refuges (mountain huts) and hotels.
 The peak time to hike the TMB is from Mid July to the end of August.
 During this time, some refuges will be filled to capacity.
-Furthermore, if you want private rooms or rooms that have only 4 - 7 people, you will want to reserve far ahead of time.
+Furthermore, if you want private rooms or rooms that have only 4 - 7 people, you will want to reserve your accommodation far ahead of time.
 Otherwise, you will spend the night in dortoirs, which have between 10 - 30 people sleeping in the same room.
 It's also a good idea to take out comprehensive travel insurance.
 Bad weather in the higher elevations of the alps can lead to missed reservations.
 In addition to a visa, you should also take with you the following documents.

 - Travel insurance details.

 - Euros and Swiss Francs - most of the mountain huts will only accept cash.

 - Itinerary and contact numbers of alternative accommodation along route in case of bad weather or injury.

 Picture: Looking into Italy from Switzerland on the Grand Col Ferret.